petrikreus/comp-se-200-assignment/test_plan.md

     homepages, etc).
 Why did you select these tools and how did you test them?
 > - How would the tools be used to test your end-to-end scenarios?

-- Jest
-- React Testing Library
+To get the most out the testing, the production environment and the testing environment should be as similar as possible.
+However, the specification of the E-Commerce application does not describe the environment, aside from that its front-end uses React with the utility library provided.
+Thus, we will give our best guess, based on our research and experience, to describe a working environment for the basis of our tool selection.
+The environment description will concentrate only on the front-end React application and tools relating to the functional tests, which are specified in the next section.

+## General environment

+As the front-end of the application is built with React, and the utility library has a `package.json` file, it will most likely run on Node.js.
+Node.js is an open-source JavaScript runtime.
+It is a widely used base for various JavaScript applications.
+Node.js provides a useful package manager, Node Package Manager (npm), although other package managers could be used as well, such as pnpm or Yarn.
+With the npm, installing dependencies to the project is effortless, and controlling the versions of the dependencies is relatively easy.

+The utility library provided will supposedly be installed to the production application with the npm, or similar.

+## Testing tools

 We picked [Jest](https://jestjs.io/), a JavaScript testing framework, for unit and integration testing.
 Since the testable file/function count is low, Jest will work well.
 It works without much additional configuration and is easy to use.
-If the testable amount was higher, a deeper consideration and comparison should be conducted.
+If the testable amount was higher, a deeper consideration and comparison of various testing libraries should be conducted.

 The Jest framework was tested by creating a simple test case for the divide function of the provided utility library.

 If we had access to the React application, we suggest that [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) was to be used.
 It is a light-weight solution for testing React components.
 It provides utility functions with react-dom and react-dom/test-utils.
 React testing library is not a test runner or framework.
 Even though the library isn't specific to any framework it is recommended that React testing library would be used with Jest.

 # Tests